alexgenin/rollply/README.md

 ----
  - finish documenting !
  - Allow other outputs (currently we only allow a data.frame output)
- - The implementation of the mesh resolution requires more polishing
  - Maybe implement the subset selection in C++ for 1D moving windows
  - ?